Lifespan: Tenbun 10 (1541) to 6/12 of Kanei 1 (1624)

 In 1541, Nagatomi was born in Nakashima-no-kōri in Owari Province.
 For generations, the Okumura clan served the Maeda clan.
 Nagatomi first served Maeda Toshiharu (the father of Maeda Toshiie) and Toshiie’s older brother, Maeda Toshihisa.
 In 1569, upon the death of Toshiharu, Toshihisa, in his role as the eldest son, inherited the headship of the Maeda family.
 Oda Nobunaga, however, suddenly ordered Toshiie (in lieu of Toshihisa) to lead the Maeda family.
 This owed to the fact that Toshihisa lacked a natural heir and was of frail health.
 At this time, while serving as the chamberlain of Arako Castle in Owari, Nagatomi refused to vacate the castle unless ordered by Toshihisa to do so.
 Upon subsequent orders from Toshihisa to vacate, he resigned from the Maeda family and became a rōnin, or wandering samurai.

 In 1573, after the Oda army invaded Echizen Province, Nagatomi returned to the Maeda family.
 Nagatomi followed Toshiie who served as a yoriki, or security officer, for Shibata Katsuie.
 Nagatomi joined in battles against the Asakura across Echizen.
 Later, after Toshiie entered Kaga Province, Nagatomi was awarded Suemori Castle.
 In 1584, when his lord, Toshiie, affiliated with Hashiba Hideyoshi (later known as Toyotomi Hideyoshi), Nagatomi incurred an attack at Suemori Castle by an army of 15,000 soldiers led by Sassa Narimasa of Etchū Province.
-Despite a breach of the outer citadel by the forces laying siege to the castle, Nagatomi, together with a small garrison, held-out until the arrival of reinforcements from Toshiie, repelling the Sassa forces in an event known as the Siege of Suemori Castle.
+Despite a breach of the outer citadel by the attackers, Nagatomi, together with a garrison of 300 soldiers, held-out until the arrival of reinforcements from Toshiie, repelling the Sassa forces in an event known as the Siege of Suemori Castle.
 During the battle, Nagatomi’s wife, Tsune, walked around the castle holding a naginata, or glaive, distributing watery cooked rice and attending to the injured soldiers, raising their spirits.

 In 1624, Nagatomi died at the age of eighty-four.
 His grave and portrait are at the Nagatomi Temple in the city of Kanazawa in Ishikawa Prefecture.
 Among the Eight Families of the Maeda, his descendants led two of them, serving for generations as chief retainers of the Maeda.
 At the end of the Edo period, his descendants passed-down the name of Okumura Suke-emon.